Ralph Willis

-Ralph Willis AO (born 14 April 1938) is a former Australian politician who served as a Cabinet Minister during the entirety of the Hawke-Keating Government from 1983 to 1996, most notably as Treasurer of Australia from 1993 to 1996 and briefly in 1991.
+Ralph Willis AO (born 14 April 1938) is an Australian former politician who served as a Cabinet Minister during the entirety of the Hawke-Keating government from 1983 to 1996, most notably as Treasurer of Australia from 1993 to 1996 and briefly in 1991.
 He also served as Minister for Industrial Relations, Minister for Transport and Communications and Minister for Finance.
 He represented the Victorian seat of Gellibrand in the House of Representatives from 1972 to 1998.

 Early life

-Willis was born in Melbourne to Stan and Doris Willis and educated at Footscray Central School, University High School and Melbourne University, gaining a Bachelor of Commerce.
-He subsequently worked as a research officer and industrial advocate for the Australian Council of Trade Unions (ACTU) during the time that Bob Hawke was ACTU President.
-He and his wife Carol Willis (née Dawson) have three children, Sandra, Fiona and Evan.
+Willis was born in Melbourne on 14 April 1938.
+He is the son of Doris and Stan Willis; his father was a boilermaker who became a prominent trade unionist and served as federal president of the Boilermakers' Society of Australia and Boilermakers and Blacksmiths Society of Australia.

+Willis spent his early years in North Melbourne.
+The family moved to Footscray in Melbourne's western suburbs when he was two years old.
+He attended University High School and went on to complete a Bachelor of Commerce at the University of Melbourne.
+He initially intended to work as a teacher but subsequently joined the Commonwealth Public Service as a research assistant in the Department of Labour and National Service.

+In 1960, Willis resigned from the public service to work as a research assistant for future prime minister Bob Hawke, then working as research officer for the Australian Council of Trade Unions (ACTU).
+They worked closely together over a ten-year period, preparing and presenting national wage cases to the Commonwealth Conciliation and Arbitration Commission.
+In 1969, Willis replaced Hawke as research officer and advocate upon Hawke's election as ACTU president.
+He remained in the position until his election to parliament in 1972, with one of his last cases before the commission being a successful argument for gender equality in award wages.

 Political career

-In 1972, the year that the Whitlam Government was elected, Willis was elected to the House of Representatives for the safe Labor seat of Gellibrand in Melbourne's western suburbs.
-After Labor's defeat at the 1975 election, Willis was appointed to the Shadow Cabinet, serving initially as Shadow Minister for Industrial Relations, and from 1980 as Shadow Treasurer.
-In January 1983, however, he was replaced as Shadow Treasurer by Opposition Leader Bill Hayden, who gave the position to Paul Keating in an unsuccessful attempt to shore up his own position as party leader.
+In 1972, the year that the Whitlam government was elected, Willis was elected to the House of Representatives for the safe Labor seat of Gellibrand in Melbourne's western suburbs.
+After Labor's defeat at the 1975 election, Willis was appointed to the Shadow Cabinet, serving initially as shadow minister for industrial relations, and from 1980 as shadow treasurer.
+In January 1983, however, he was replaced as shadow treasurer by Opposition Leader Bill Hayden, who gave the position to Paul Keating in an unsuccessful attempt to shore up his own position as party leader.